Cabinet to consider next steps on Māori self-determination plan

-It comes as the Act Party launches a campaign to have issues around co-governance - which would cover the role of the Declaration- put to a referendum, with the public also deciding what the principles of the Treaty of Waitangi should be.
+It comes as the Act Party launches a campaign to have issues around co-governance - which would cover the role of the Declaration - put to a referendum, so the public can also decide what the principles of the Treaty of Waitangi should be.

 Last year Jackson launched a consultation process around implementing the Declaration, starting with Māori leaders and organisations.

-Following Cabinet sign-off will be wide public consultation on a draft Declaration plan, with the aim of having it signed off by the end of the year.
+Following Cabinet sign-off, likely by April 5, work will begin work on a draft Declaration plan, scheduled to be released for consultation from June, with the aim of having a final plan signed off by the end of the year.

 Part of the consultation included discussions around the document He Puapua, produced in 2019 to advise how New Zealand could realise its commitments under the Declaration.